 After completing a PhD on implicit learning, anxiety and movement, I was involved in research studies on Parkinson’s disease and sleep.
 I then completed the Clinical Psychology Doctorate at Glasgow University, before moving to a clinical post in the intellectual disabilities service in NHS Ayrshire & Arran.
 In my subsequent roles in NHS Greater Gasgow & Clyde and NHS Lanarkshire, I worked in both forensic intellectual disability and community intellectual disability teams.
 I joined the School of Health in Social Science in November 2014, but continue to work clinically in NHS Greater Glasgow & Clyde.

 I am a reviewer for several journals including the Journal of Applied Research in Intellectual Disabilities, Journal of Intellectual Disability Research, Journal of Sleep Research and Sleep Medicine Reviews.

 I teach subjects related to intellectual disabilities and forensic psychology on the Doctorate in Clinical Psychology (DClinPsychol) Programme, where I am also the Intellectual Disabilities module co-ordinator.
-In addition, I am the course organiser for a clinical psychology undergraduate module.

 I have research interests in a number of areas including intellectual disabilities and sleep disorders.